Part VIII Vanderbilt University Compliance Program and Standards of Conduct

 B: Standards of Conduct

 Consistent with the Faculty Manual and Human Resources policies, the Vanderbilt University Standards of Conduct provide the guiding standards of conduct for the University’s faculty, staff, and others representing the University and set forth the University’s commitment to good practices and following the law.
 It is of paramount importance that all University faculty in supervisory positions ensure that they themselves adhere to the Standards of Conduct.
 The deans of the schools are responsible for assuring that the Standards of Conduct are observed by faculty.
 Staff and other University representatives are responsible for those employees under their supervision.
 All members of the University community are responsible for reading and understanding the Standards of Conduct.
-See http://www.vanderbilt.edu/compliance/html/standards.pdf.
+They can be found here under ‘Policies and Procedures’: https://www.vanderbilt.edu/compliance/links.php.

 C: Compliance with the Law